LimePoint/opschain/docs/getting_started/installation.md

 As part of configuring the environment, the [OpenSSL](https://www.openssl.org/) utility is called to generate various keys.

-#### Docker Compose
+#### Helm

-You must have [Docker Compose](https://docs.docker.com/compose/install/) installed.
+You must have [Helm](https://helm.sh/docs/intro/install/) version 3 installed.

-_Note: [Compose V2](https://docs.docker.com/compose/cli-command/) is not supported during the OpsChain trial._

-The Docker service/daemon must be running.

-##### Docker version
+##### Kubernetes

-OpsChain supports the following Docker versions:
+OpsChain supports the following Kubernetes distributions on a single node only:

 - macOS - Docker Desktop Community 3.1.0 and above
-- Linux - the latest Docker release
+- Linux - the latest stable [`k3s`](https://k3s.io/) with the [Docker container runtime selected](https://rancher.com/docs/k3s/latest/en/advanced/#using-docker-as-the-container-runtime)
-- Windows Subsystem for Linux (WSL) - the latest Docker release (installed in the WSL environment).
+- Windows Subsystem for Linux (WSL) - the latest Docker Desktop release (installed in the WSL environment).
 Note:
   - _For a better CLI experience we suggest using a modern terminal (like the [Windows Terminal from the Microsoft Store](https://aka.ms/terminal) or a WSL terminal)._

 ### Hardware/VM requirements

 OpsChain requires a minimum of 2GB of ram to function.
 We recommend 4GB if you intend to run our more advanced examples.

-OpsChain requires a minimum of 20GB of disk to function.
-We recommend 50GB if you intend to run our examples without having to perform [manual cleanup activities](../operations/maintenance/docker_image_cleanup.md#opschain-docker-image-cleanup) very frequently.
+OpsChain requires a minimum of 30GB of disk to function.
+We recommend 100GB if you intend to run our examples without having to perform [manual cleanup activities](../operations/maintenance/docker_image_cleanup.md#opschain-docker-image-cleanup) very frequently.

 If using Docker for Mac the [configuration UI](https://docs.docker.com/desktop/mac/#advanced) allows you to adjust the ram and disk allocation for Docker.
 After changing the configuration you will need to restart the Docker service.

 If using Docker for Windows the [WSL configuration](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#global-configuration-options-with-wslconfig) (or the per [distribution configuration](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#per-distribution-configuration-options-with-wslconf)) allows you to modify the ram allocation.
 There is no need to adjust the disk allocation.
 If WSL is already running it will need to be restarted.

 _Note: When using macOS or Windows we suggest ensuring that your Docker installation is not allocated too much of your system ram - or the rest of your system may struggle.
 As a rough guide, we suggest not allocating more than 50% of your system ram._

+### Image registry hostname (Linux only)

+The OpsChain image registry requires a hostname different to the OpsChain API hostname (that will resolve to the Kubernetes host) to allow it to route the registry traffic.

+By default OpsChain will attempt to use `opschain-image-registry.local.gd` which resolves to `127.0.0.1`.
+If your Kubernetes host does not resolve this address (e.g. if `host opschain-image-registry.local.gd` fails), add `127.0.0.1 opschain-image-registry.local.gd` to your hosts file.

+[`hostctl`](https://guumaster.github.io/) can be used to achieve this with the `hostctl add domains opschain opschain-image-registry.local.gd` command.

+_Note: A hostname other that `opschain-image-registry.local.gd` can be used if desired - the value would need to be manually updated in the `.env` file after the `opschain-configure` script below has been run._

+## Installation

 ### Clone the OpsChain trial repository